+If you are still using the WordPress-only OptinMonster plugin you will want to migrate to the new platform as soon as possible to take advantage of the latest features.
 Migrating to the new hosted platform is very easy!
-I’ve broken up this thorough documentation into a few different sections for your convenience.
-The sections are as follows:
+I’ve broken up this thorough documentation into a few different sections for your convenience:

 - Update the Current OptinMonster Plugin

-- Install / Activate the New OptinMonster API Plugin
+- Install and Activate the New OptinMonster API Plugin

 - Connect the OptinMonster API Plugin to Your OptinMonster Account